Linear dynamics of random products of weighted shifts: Introduction

 \subsection{Main results}

 We describe in this subsection some of the main results of this paper.
-The first one is a criterion to determine whether the sequence $(T_n(\omg))_{n \geq 1}$ is universal/weakly mixing for almost every $\omg \in \Omg$.
+The first one is a criterion to determine whether the sequence $(T_n(\omg))_{n \geq 1}$ is universal/weakly mixing for a fixed $\omg \in \Omg$.